mesosphere/dcos-commons/frameworks/template/README.md

 - Run [backups](#disaster-recovery) on a regular basis, and test your backups.
 - Configure alerting/monitoring of your service to detect downtime and other issues.
-- If your cluster has been [configured with availability zones (e.g. Rack IDs)](https://github.com/dcos/dcos-docs/blob/51fe4641152e2c9361877439c40ddfeab61506e0/1.8/administration/faq.md#q-how-to-add-mesos-attributes-to-nodes-in-order-to-use-marathon-constraints), Placement Constraints may be used to map the service across those zones.
+- If your cluster has been [configured with availability zones (e.g. Rack IDs)](https://docs.mesosphere.com/1.9/installing/faq/#q.-how-to-add-mesos-attributes-to-nodes-in-order-to-use-marathon-constraints), you can use placement constraints to map the service across those zones.

 <a name="troubleshooting"></a>
 # Troubleshooting

 ## Accessing Logs

-Logs for the Scheduler and all service nodes may be browsed via the DC/OS Dashboard.
+Logs for the scheduler and all service nodes can be viewed from the DC/OS web interface.

 - Scheduler logs are useful for determining why a node isn't being launched (this is under the purview of the Scheduler).
 - Node logs are useful for examining problems in the service itself.